psyklopp/Cyber-Security-Lab-1/README.md

 # Cyber Security Lab-I
-:pencil2: Topic: Comparative study of post-quantum key-exchange mechanisms and its implementations.
-I have to make a short paper on the same and
+:pencil2: Topic: **Comparative study of post-quantum key-exchange mechanisms and its implementations**

+My primary task is to make a short paper and a presentation on this given topic.

 :closed_book: Here is a list of things I have to do in order to get a grade:
 *  Make a presentation of my findings